 Like the balustrade, the banister refers to all the parts that make a handrail system.
 The stair banister is responsible for both safety and aesthetics.

 Functionally, the banister is one of the main safety factors in a stairway and it’s parameters are called out in the local and national codes.
-Current California codes dictate that rail height must be between 34″ and 38″, measured plumb up from the stair nosing, on a stair and 42″ off of the finished flooring (formerly 36″) on a level balcony.
+Current California codes dictate that rail height must be between 34″ and 38″, measured plumb up from the stair nosing, and 42″ off of the finished flooring (formerly 36″) on a level balcony.
 Handrails must be graspable as determined again by codes as are the baluster spacing (less than 4″ spaces).

 (Box Newel) – A box post is typically square but can be rectangular.
 They are often adorned with different applied trim and might have recessed panels with added plinths.